- Size: 11-13 inches

 Care and Feeding

 You should provide a source of fresh water each day where they can stay hydrated and take a bath.
 Cockatiels will absolutely love it!
-Most of their food needs will be taken care of by the usual Cockatiel seed mix found in pet stores.
+Ruffling their feathers in water and taking little goofy baths is a delight for these parrots.
+It is also one of their daily activities in the wild, so consider it a natural need.
+Of course, this water will have to be replaced very often.
+When diet is considered, most of their food needs will be taken care of by the usual Cockatiel seed mix found in pet stores.
 It is balanced and provides all the essential nutrients your pet bird needs.
 You can also include additional vitamins and proteins in their diet with an occasional piece of apple, banana, or carrot.

 Health and Common Conditions